ogencoglu/R_for_VTT/README.md

-R Course for VTT Technical Research Center
+R Course for VTT Technical Research Center of Finland
 =====

 Dear data-savvy colleagues, you have landed on the homepage of R programming language course, given by me (Ouz).